bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-11-best-practices.md

 ### Thread API requests

 Thread requests to make rapid updates via API.
-Threaded requests allow you to send multiple requests at one time.
+Threaded requests allow you to send multiple requests at a time.
 They can come from a different open connection or multiple requests to the same resource.
 Our [Ruby API client](https://github.com/bigcommerce/bigcommerce-api-ruby) is thread-safe; it satisfies the need for multiple threads to access the same shared data and the need for a shared piece of data to be accessed by only one thread at a time.
 These attributes can reduce the total time that your app will require to complete a series of requests.

 ### Respect API rate limits